Hong Kong regulatory compliance

 A disgorgement order may, at the discretion of the MMT, be made subject to compound interest from the date of the occurrence of the market misconduct in question (section 259).
-The SFC also has the ability to fine regulated persons (see “Disciplinary Proceedings” below).
+The SFC also has the ability to fine regulated persons.

-When making an order, the MMT may take account of any previous convictions in Hong Kong, any previous findings of market misconduct by the MMT and any previous findings of insider dealing under the S(ID)O (s257(2)).
+When making an order, the MMT may take account of any previous convictions in Hong Kong, any previous findings of market misconduct by the MMT and any previous findings of insider dealing under the predecessor ordinance (the Securities (Insider Dealing) Ordinance (s257(2) SFO).

 In addition, sections 253(2) and 254(6) prescribe a penalty of a maximum fine of $1 million and a maximum of 2 years’ imprisonment for failure to comply with various requirements of the MMT or disrupting its proceedings.
 The conduct referred to in those sections and in sections 257(10) and 258(10) is also liable to be punished as contempt under section 261.